terrylinooo/shieldon/README.md

 </div>

-Shieldon, a PHP library that provides anti-scraping, XSS filitering and traffic controll for your web application.
+Shieldon, a PHP library that provides anti-scraping and online session controll for your web application.
 As if you are using a shield on your web applicaion to fight against bad-behavior bots, crawlers or vulnerability scanning and so on.

 - Document: https://shield-on-php.github.io